-Key Performance Indicators Measure Status Timeline Measure (Target) Baseline Current DPD Workload Optimization Jan - Dec 2022 TBD TBD TBD 5 Assess current operational demands to identify process improvement opportunities for workload management (DPD) taking place to d etermine the bes ta assessment is c st fit model to re ongoing.
+Key F Performance Indicators Measure Status Timeline Measure (Target) Baseline Current DPD Workload Optimization Jan - Dec 2022 TBD TBD TBD 5 Assess current operational demands to identify process improvement opportunities for workload management (DPD) taking place to d etermine the bes ta assessment is c st fit model to re ongoing.
 Insights vith stakeholders are epresent all factors.
 A and conclusions will be DFR Workload Optimization Assess current operational Jan - Dec 2022 TBD TBD TBD 6 demands to identify process improvement opportunities for workload management (DFR) Status Update: On Track.
 Relevant factors have been determined.
 The training pipeline project will be launched as a result of process analysis.
 New Employee Hiring Document the current process 0 Mar - Aug 2022 Percentage of hiring managers introduced to standardized tools (100%) 0% 100% 7 and make the documented steps detailed enough for everyone involved to understand and follow.
 (HR/CVS) Status Update: Complete.
-New hiring and department leaders' too were developed and presented to department directors and hiring managers.
-These tools include updated instructions to guide hiring managers through the process, Microsoft Planner Tasks, and a Table dashboard for leadership to track recruitment progress and timelines.
-Data is continuously monitored through performance tracking tools ensure results are sustained.
+New hiring and department leader were developed and presented to department directors and managers.
+These tools include updated instructions to guid managers through the process, Microsoft Planner Tasks, and a dashboard for leadership to track recruitment progress and time Data is continuously monitored through performance tracking ensure results are sustained. directors and hiring ions to guide hiring Tasks, and a Tableau ogress and timeliness.
 New Employee Onboarding \ Aug - Dec 2022 TBD TBD TBD 8 Reduce lead time for onboarding new employees to maximize throughput and increase internal customer satisfaction.
-(HR/CVS) Status Update: On Track.
-A team has been formed and wee meetings are being conducted.
-A process map is being develop opportunities for improvement have started to be identified, solutions will be documented in an action plan.
-The actions will re in a process redesign, to be communicated soon. is being developed, be identified, and Contract Review and Execution Decrease contract review and execution lead time in order to Aug - Dec 2022 Number of contract development days TBD TBD 9 minimize costs to the City and improve quality of procurement services from vendors.
+(HR/CVS) meetings are be opportunities for ing conducted. improvement documented in a A process map have started to an action plan.
+T formed and weekly is being developed, be identified, and The actions will result Contract Review and Execution Decrease contract review and execution lead time in order to Aug - Dec 2022 Number of contract development days TBD TBD 9 9 minimize costs to the City and improve quality of procurement services from vendors.
 (OPS) Status Update: On Track.
-Team has been formed, and weekly meeting are being conducted.
-The process map is developed, opportunities fo improvement have been identified, and solutions are currently documented in an action plan.
-An executive update is scheduled for 10/17 Risk Review & Certificate of Insurances Decrease the number of days and Sept 2022 - Jan 2023 TBD TBD TBD 10 rework to process Risk Reviews and Certificates of Insurance (ORM) he next steps are to conduct team ntion and data analysis meetings to document provement.
+Team has been formed, and weekly meetings are being conducted.
+The process map is developed, opportunities for improvement have been identified, and solutions are currently documented in an action plan.
+An executive update is scheduled for 10/17.
+Risk Review & Certificate of Insurances Decrease the number of days and Sept 2022 - Jan 2023 TBD TBD TBD 10 rework to process Risk Reviews and Certificates of Insurance (ORM) he next steps are to conduct team ntion and data analysis meetings to document provement.